BrooksPatton/barkwire-react-fe/README.md

 ## Step four, A component and the route for it

 Time to create a DogList component and setting up the route to display it.

+## Step five, setting up a redux store

+I'm using redux here even though the app is really small as many people are using redux and I wanted to show how simple it can be to set up redux.
+This pattern of redux has been taken from Brian Holt at Netflix.

+In this case I will be setting up a couple of methods for modifying the redux store, resetting all of the dogs, and adding a single dog.

+This does mean that we need to install a couple more npm modules though `redux` and `react-redux`.